-In 2016, the Association continued to place emphasis on "hands-on" involvement in agricultural events and affiliations in our chartered territory that have a tie to young, beginning, and small farmers and ranchers.
+In 2017, the Association continued to place emphasis on "hands-on" involvement in agricultural events and affiliations in our chartered territory that have a tie to young, beginning, and small farmers and ranchers.
 The Association actively participated in agricultural events through sponsorships and speaking engagements as exhibitors, volunteers, and through staff attendance.
-The Association worked both independently and in cooperation with agriculturally-focused affiliates and educational systems in the territory.
-Association members can expect this level of participation to continue throughout 2017.
+The Association worked both independently and in cooperation with agriculturally focused affiliates and educational systems in the territory.
+Association members can expect this level of participation to continue throughout 2018.

 In complementary initiatives, the YBS Advisory Committee continued to provide input to the Association's Board of Directors regarding future YBS policy development and program planning.
-The YBS Advisory Committee will continue meeting in 2017.
+The YBS Advisory Committee will continue meeting in 2018.
 The Association's Internship Program functions in cooperation with agriculturally affiliated colleges.
-The Internship Program was continued in 2016 and the Association anticipates carrying the program forward.
-Finally, an Ag-Tag Program started in 2015 to encourage the use of "Keepin' it Rural" Farm Credit tags on Association and staff vehicles is ongoing.
+The Internship Program was continued in 2017 and the Association anticipates carrying the program forward.

-2017 strategies for meeting program objectives include:
+2018 strategies for meeting program objectives include:

-- Continue to periodically evaluate the effectiveness of the YBS Policy and Program and provide consideration for YBS Advisory Committee input into the policy and program. - Host or co-host educational seminars for YBS farmers and ranchers within the territory. - Promote and continue YBS Volunteer Program that encourages non-lending staff to volunteer their participation in events that educate about and/or promote agriculture. - Each Agri-Business Lender to conduct at least one educational class for a YBS event.
+- Continue to periodically evaluate the effectiveness of the YBS Policy and Program and provide consideration for YBS Advisory Committee input into the policy and program. - Host or co-host educational seminars for YBS farmers and ranchers within the territory.

+- Lender participation in YBS events to teach skills important to agriculture and promote Farm Credit products and services. - YBS Volunteer Program that encourages non-lending staff to participate in events that educate about and/or promote agriculture.